 But wait, there’s more on the green iguana!

 6.)
-Green iguanas are very territorial during mating season and fights break out for dominance and breeding rights.
+The green iguana is very territorial during mating season and fights break out for dominance and breeding rights.

 7.)
-The green iguana has a very large dewlap that is used as part of a dominance ritual and to impress the females.
+These iguanas have a very large dewlap that is used as part of a dominance ritual and to impress the females.